 The value of this system comes from the fact it can be communicated in so many different ways.

 Some of the more common ways include using flashing lights and auditory radio signals.
 Check out this guide on using light for Morse code.

-While this means of communication is rarely used today, it is still can be useful and fun to learn.
+While this communication method is rarely used today, it can still be useful and fun to learn.

 Morse code was originally invented by Samuel F.B.
-Morse in the 1830s mainly for the use with the telegraph.
+Morse in the 1830s to be used with the telegraph.

 After a few tweaks and changes by other nations, the International Morse Code was created in 1865.